ythirion/jurassic-code/checklist/CHECKLIST.md

 ## Workshop ideas
 ### New code check-list
+- [x] Read the `README` / related documentation
+  - Pretty quick here, there is none...
 - [x] `Compile` to validate that we are able to compile/execute the code
   - We can run those commands
 ```shell